SpaiR/imgui-java/README.md

    - libimgui-java64.so - Linux 64bit
    - libimgui-java64.dylib - MacOsX 64bit
  - Add jars to your classpath.
- - To use binary libraries you'll need to provide a VM option: `imgui.library.path` or `java.library.path`.
-   It should point to the folder where you've placed downloaded binaries.
+ - Provide a VM option: `imgui.library.path` or `java.library.path`.
+It should point to the folder where you've placed downloaded native libraries.
 </details>

 Important!<br>